ARMmbed/mbed-os-5-docs/docs/porting/psa/spm.md

 The HAL can be logically divided into two different fields:

 #### Mailbox

+Mailbox is the mechanism used to implement IPC and is **only relevant for multicore systems**.
+SPM uses mailbox to communicate with secure partitions from a nonsecure processing environment.

+##### Concepts

+The mailbox mechanism is based on message queues and dispatcher threads.
+Each core has a single dispatcher thread and a single message queue.
+The dispatcher thread waits on a mailbox event.
+Once this event occurs, the dispatcher thread reads and runs "tasks" accumulated on its local message queue.

+##### Requirements

+The SPM mailbox mechanism requires the platform to have the following capabilities:

+- IPC capabilities - the ability to notify the peer processor about an event (usually implemented with interrupts).
+- Ability to set a RAM section shared between the cores.

 This part of HAL allows you to implement a thin layer of the mailbox mechanism that is specific to your platform.
-You must only implement it if you have multicore systems.

 #### Secure Processing Environment

 This part of HAL allows you to apply your specific memory protection scheme.
 You can find a list of [these functions](https://os.mbed.com/docs/development/mbed-os-api-doxy/group___s_p_m.html).